When does a physical system compute?: Conclusion

 \section{Conclusion}

 We have developed a formal framework for computing, showing how the physical and abstract levels of a computation connect through the representation relation.
 This relation is the same as governs the interrelation of physical systems and their mathematical description in experimental science, and is key to the scientific process.
 We have seen how physical science progresses through the experimental realisation of diagrams that commute across the abstract/physical divide, allowing abstract theory to predict the outcome of physical experiments.
 These diagrams then form the basis for our framework for computation, where the physical evolution of a computer is used to find the outcome of an abstract computation.
-We are able to use this framework to give conditions on when a physical system is performing a computation: a good physical theory of the computer; representation that allows the encoding and decoding of information; and at least one fundamental dynamical operation (such as gates).
+We are able to use this framework to give conditions on when a physical system is performing a computation: we require a good physical theory of the computer; representation that allows the encoding and decoding of information; and at least one fundamental dynamical operation (such as gates).
 The requirement for encoding and decoding to be present in the system leads to the requirement that computational entities be present.
-We saw, however, that this does not impact on the objective nature of these conditions, and further saw how broad the definition is -- including non-biological and artificial entities.
+Their job is physically to locate the representation relation, which is required for physical computing rather than abstract computation.
+We saw that the requirement for computational entities does not impact on the objective nature of the conditions for computing.
+The definition is also broad, including biological, non-biological and artificial entities.